 This goes further than drunken college photos.
-If you regularly write politically driven blog posts or fuel controversial conversations online, you may want to delete them.
-You don’t want the co-op board worrying that your political affiliations will disrupt other tenants.
+If you regularly write politically driven blog posts or fuel controversial conversations online, you may want to consider deleting them.

 Know what’s in your application.

 Answering questions about your previous employers and finances can be stressful.
-Be sure to familiarize yourself with your application and bring it along, with all the necessary paperwork, to your co-op board interview.
+Be sure to familiarize yourself with your application and bring it along, with all the necessary paperwork.
 If they ask you why you left your last job after two months, for example, make sure you have an answer for them.